wadmiraal/wadmiraal.net/jekyll-src/_drafts/some-security-tips-for-drupal-themers.markdown

 However, the module adds one custom field for a bio section.
 This field is *not* handled by Drupal, and unfortunately not escaped at render time.
 A malevolent user, Jeannine, knows this flaw, and confirms that on the site, the themer *did not* escape the bio field.

-If she were to put this deceptively simple code in there, she would be able to take over *any user account* (User-1 in our example, which is the worst that could happen) as soon as *any admin* visits her ad (which is highly likely when ads are validated by hand):
+If she were to put this deceptively simple code in there, she would be able to take over *any user account* (User-1 in our example, which is the worst that could happen) as soon as *any admin* (other than User-1, as changing your own password requires you to give the old password first) visits her ad&thinsp;&mdash;&thinsp;which is highly likely when ads are validated by hand:

 <pre><code class="language-php">
 &lt;script type="text/javascript"&gt;